Timwi/KtaneSouvenir/documentation.md

 yield return question(S123Game.Name).Answers(names[name]);
 ```

-In this very basic example, we are asking the question declared in the enum type `S123Game` with the name `Name`, and we’re providing a single correct answers.
+In this very basic example, we are asking the question declared in the enum type `S123Game` with the name `Name`, and we’re providing a single correct answer.

 You should `yield return` every possible question that Souvenir should be able to ask.
 Souvenir will pick one at random.
 You can do this anywhere in the handler, not just after waiting for solve.